-Personal characteristics are not clearly a strong factor, although people with low levels of self-control (impulsivity) or high levels of risk-taking and novelty-seeking may have an increased risk of developing substance use disorder.
+Psychologic characteristics are not clearly a strong factor, although people with low levels of self-control (impulsivity) or high levels of risk-taking and novelty-seeking may have an increased risk of developing substance use disorder.
 However, the concept of the addictive personality that has variously been described by some behavioral scientists has little scientific evidence to back it.

-Physicians may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve stress.
+Physicians may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve pain or stress.
 Many social factors, including mass media, contribute to patients' expectation that drugs should be used to relieve all distress.

 Diagnosis of substance use disorder is based on identifying a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM 5) gives 11 criteria divided into 4 categories.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM5-TR) gives 11 criteria divided into 4 categories.
 Individuals meeting 2 or more of these criteria within a 12-month period are considered to have a substance use disorder.